zebrium/zebrium-kubernetes-demo/README.md

 # Zebrium Kubernetes Demo Environment

+The purpose of this repository is to run a Kubernetes cluster with a Chaos Engine running experiments against services deployed in the cluster to validate the detection of incidents in an Autonomous Monitoring solution.

-The purpose of this repository is to make it easy to spin up a fully deployed [GKE](https://cloud.google.com/kubernetes-engine/) cluster with a microservice application
+It makes it easy to spin up a fully deployed [GKE](https://cloud.google.com/kubernetes-engine/) cluster with a microservice application
 [Sock Shop](https://github.com/microservices-demo/microservices-demo), Kafka and [Litmus Chaos Engine](https://litmuschaos.io/) to create incident scenarios for testing [Zebrium's](https://www.zebrium?utm_campaign=Sign-up&utm_source=github)
 [Autonomous Monitoring Tool](https://www.zebrium.com/blog/the-future-of-monitoring-is-autonomous?utm_campaign=Sign-up&utm_source=github).